 In addition, the City Bus Station, about 64 kilometers (39.8 miles) from Yellow Mountain Scenic Spot Bus Station (Tangkou Town), and the Railway Station have buses to the Scenic Spot.
 Take the bus to the mountain Gate, then change another to reach one of the two entrances—the Merciful Light Pavilion (Ciguang Ge) or the Cloud Valley Temple (Yungu Si).
 In addition,there are coaches going directly to Shexian and Jingdezhen setting out from Tangkou Town.

-Here are the travel times from the downtown area to the main scenic spots by taxi (for reference only):
+Here are the taxi rates from the downtown area to the main scenic spots and landmarks nearby for your reference (all for single trips):

 Rickshaws similar to those found in the Beijing hutongs are common here.
 They cost CNY2 to CNY5 in the downtown area.
 They can be found in Tunxi Ancient Street.
 It is a convenient way to travel through the narrow streets.
 Watch out for the pullers who try to persuade you to visit some extremely expensive restaurants or hotels in the ancient street.